The monotone secant conjecture in the real Schubert calculus: Results

 \section{Results}

-The Secant Conjecture (like the Shapiro Conjecture before it) cannot hold for flag manifolds.
-The monotonicity condition seems to correct this failure in both conjectures.
-Here, we give more details on the relation of the Monotone Conjecture to the Monotone Secant Conjecture, and then discuss some of our data in an ongoing experiment testing both conjectures.
+A consequence of the example discussed in Section~\ref{Sec:fourlines} is that the secant conjecture (like the Shapiro conjecture before it) does not hold for flag manifolds $\Fl(\adot;n)$ that are not Grassmannians.
+The monotonicity condition appears to correct this failure in both conjectures.
+We give more details on the relation of the monotone conjecture to the monotone secant conjecture and give a conjecture that interpolates between the two.
+Then we discuss some of our data in an experiment that tested both conjectures.

-\subsection{The Monotone Conjecture is the limit of the Monotone Secant Conjecture}
+\subsection{The monotone conjecture is the limit of the monotone secant conjecture}

-The osculating plane $F_i(s)$ is the unique $i$-dimensional subspace having maximal order of contact with the rational normal curve $\gamma$ at the point $\gamma(s)$, and therefore it is a limit of secant flags.
+The osculating plane $F_i(s)$ is the unique $i$-dimensional subspace having maximal order of contact with the rational normal curve $\gamma$ at the point $\gamma(s)$, and therefore it is a limit of secant planes.
+We give a more precise statement of this fact.

 \begin{proposition} Let $\{s_1^{(j)}\ldots, \ldots, s_i^{(j)}\}$ for $j=1,2,\ldots$ be a sequence of lists of $i$ distinct complex numbers with the property that for each $p=1,\ldots, i$, we have

 for some number $s$.
 Then,